maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

-`HildonWizardDialog <HildonWizardDialog>`_ is a widget to create a guided installation process.
+:class:`HildonWizardDialog` is a widget to create a guided installation process.
 The dialog has three standard buttons, previous, next, finish, and contains several pages.

 Response buttons are dimmed/undimmed automatically.
 The notebook widget provided by users contains the actual wizard pages.

 Usage of the API is very simple, it has only one function to create it and the rest of it is handled by developers notebook.
 Also, the response is returned, either cancel or finish.
 Next and previous buttons are handled by the wizard dialog it self, by switching the page either forward or backward in the notebook.

-It is possible to determinate whether users can go to the next page by setting a `HildonWizardDialogPageFunc <HildonWizardDialogPageFunc>`_ function with `hildon_wizard_dialog_set_forward_page_func() <hildon-wizard-dialog-set-forward-page-func>`_
+It is possible to determinate whether users can go to the next page by setting a :class:`HildonWizardDialogPageFunc` function with `hildon_wizard_dialog_set_forward_page_func() <hildon-wizard-dialog-set-forward-page-func>`_